appearin/policy/privacy-policy.md

 > with you, at your request (our Terms of Service), cf. GDPR art.
 6 (1) item b.
 > When we process the data for security purposes, we do so also on the basis
 > of our legal obligation, cf. GDPR art.
 6(1) item c, in particular our
 > obligation to keep personal data secure.
+If you consent, cf. GDPR art.
+6 (1)
+> item a, to receiving tips on how to get more out of Whereby, we will
+> process usage information to achieve this.
 For information about cookies
 > and how to opt out of cookies, see our
 > [Cookie Policy](https://whereby.com/information/tos/cookie-policy/).